cp-rep/Bottom/README.md

 The Bottom program is an exploration in Linux and NCurses through recreating Top from the GNU Core Utilities using C++.

 ## Methods
 Everything has been written from scratch, done by eye, and from testing the Top program.
 I have not examined the C code for either the GNU Core Utilities Top program or the HTop code.
-I have used the man pages for the Top program and other built-in programs such as "user", "ls" and others to help explain where those programs pull their process/OS data from.
+I have used the man pages for the Top program and other built-in programs such as "user", "ls" to help explain where those programs pull their process/OS data from.

 ## Why in the world did I use C++?
 Yes, I know it is complete blasphemy to use C++ for a Linux program and that Linus Torvalds would never accept this in any Linux echo system ever.
 However, that is one of the very reasons I wanted to write this program in C++.
 I wanted to write a Linux process management utility that may be easier expanded upon with experimental features.
 As it currently sits, it is comparatively lightweight to the C implementation of Top.